jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.11 DInfPointer

-Calculates a D-infinity flow pointer (flow direction) raster from an input DEM.
+Calculates a D-infinity flow pointer (flow direction) raster from an input DEM..

 *Parameters*: